marloncard/udacity-linux-server-config/README.md

 ## Update
 The first thing you'll want to do when you've successfully logged into your server is to update
 * Run `sudo apt-get update` to update your package lists
-* Then perform `sudo apt-get upgrade` to actually update the software
+* Then perform `sudo apt-get dist-upgrade` to actually update the software (The Udacity reviewer pointed out that `sudo apt-get upgrade` doesn't actually [update everything](https://askubuntu.com/questions/194651/why-use-apt-get-upgrade-instead-of-apt-get-dist-upgrade) and seems to be useful only if keeping your system state the same is necessary; probably less important when you're setting up a new server)

 ## Secure
 The next step which is good to do early on to secure and change your ports if necessary.
 This was especially good advice as I found out it's very easy to lock yourself out of your instance; if that happens, you will have to delete and create a new one.